verifiedcoder/Twilight/README.md

 ## Note

 Twilight incorporates [Open Telemetry](https://opentelemetry.io/).
 A console exporter has been added to the sample so you can see the data.

-At this point, Open Telemetry integration with Twilight CQRS should be considered (very) experimental.